Atomu Tanaka: Club career

+Albirex Niigata

-Tanaka was educated at and played for Maebashi Ikuei High School in Gunma.
-While he was a high school student, he was chosen as one of the Designated Players for Development by J.League and JFA.
-Because of this status, He was able to register as an Albirex Niigata player while he was still eligible to play for his high school club.
+Tanaka was educated at and played for Maebashi Ikuei High School in Maebashi, Gunma.
+While he was a high school student, he was registered as a J.League specially-designated player by Albirex Niigata.
+It meant that he was eligible to play and train with Albirex Niigata, while he was still eligible to play for his high school football club.
 He played two league games for Albirex in the 2005 season.
 He made his debut on 27 November 2005 in a J1 League away match against Nagoya Grampus Eight.

 After graduating from his high school in 2006, he officially signed with Albirex Niigata.
 His first appearance as a professional player came on 5 March 2006 in a league match against Kawasaki Frontale.
 His first professional goal came on 8 April 2006 in a league match against Ventforet Kofu.

+HJK Helsinki

 After scoring once in five matches for his new team HJK Helsinki in the 2015 Finnish League Cup, he scored on his Veikkausliiga debut against RoPS in a 3–1 away win on 12 April.

 In October 2015 of the same year, HJK exercised their option of keeping Tanaka under contract for the 2016 season.
 Tanaka was voted as a best eleven member in 2015 and 2016 in the Finnish League.

 On 25 October 2017, it was announced that Tanaka would leave HJK at the end of the 2017 season.

+Cerezo Osaka

 He is playing for Cerezo Osaka for the 2018 season.